korabieka/chat/readme.md

 `docker exec -it docker_php7_fpm_1 /bin/bash`

-4- run `composer install`
+4- Run `composer install`

-5- copy the .env.example file and rename the copied one to .env
+5- Copy the .env.example file and rename the copied one to .env

-6- run `php artisan key:generate`
+6- Run `php artisan key:generate`

+7- Run `php artisan migrate`

-5- open the following link : `http://localhost:8081` (it will start the chat application)
+8- Open the following link : `http://localhost:8081` (it will start the chat application)

+9- Don't forget to test from different browsers.

 # Travis Badge